kovidgoyal/kitty/docs/graphics-protocol.rst

 * `chafa <https://github.com/hpjansson/chafa>`_  - a terminal image viewer
 * `hologram.nvim <https://github.com/edluffy/hologram.nvim>`_  - view images inside nvim
 * `term-image <https://github.com/AnonymouX47/term-image>`_  - A Python library, CLI and TUI to display and browse images in the terminal
+* `glkitty <https://github.com/michaeljclark/glkitty>`_ - C library to draw OpenGL shaders in the terminal with a glgears demo

 Other terminals that have implemented the graphics protocol: